thomaslough/graphql-crud-server/README.md

 ## What is it?

-### A GraphQL CRUD dev server using express, grapghql, postgres jwt and graphql-shield
+### A GraphQL CRUD dev server using Express, Apollo Grapghql, Postgres JWT and Graphql-shield.
+This project uses Apollo federation with a gateway for use as a microservice.

 ## install